SunnySparks/bookstore/README.md

 > A bookstore app made in React and Redux

-Use this app for saving your prefered b ooks and reading progress
+Use this app for saving your prefered books and reading progress

 ## Built With